PathogenicKatt/PathogenicKatt.github.io/_notes/intro-to-assembly.md

     </tr>
 </body>
 </table>

 - The stack has a Last-in First-out (LIFO) design, which means we can only pop out the last element pushed into the stack.

+### Usage With Functions/Syscalls
+- We will primarily be pushing data from registers into the stack before we call a function or call a syscall, and then restore them after the function and the syscall.
+- For example, if we wanted to **call** a <code>syscall</code> to **print Hello World** to the screen and retain the current value stored in rax, we would <code>push rax</code> into the **stack**.
+-  Then we can execute the <code>syscall</code> and afterward <code>pop</code> the value back to <code>rax</code>.
+- So, this way, we would be able to both execute the syscall and retain the value of rax.
+- Using the stack is very simple.
+The only thing we should keep in mind is the order we push our registers and the state of the stack to safely restore our data and not restore a different value by pop when a different value is at the top of the stack.